d2l-ai/d2l-en/chapter_preface/preface.md

 researchers, who seek a solid grasp of the practical techniques of deep learning.
 Because we explain every concept from scratch, no previous background in deep learning or machine learning is required.
-Fully explaining the methods of deep learning requires some mathematics and programming, but we'll only assume that you come in with some basics, including (the very basics of) linear algebra, calculus, probability, and Python programming.
+Fully explaining the methods of deep learning requires some mathematics and programming, but we will only assume that you come in with some basics, including (the very basics of) linear algebra, calculus, probability, and Python programming.
 Moreover, this book's appendix provides a refresher on most of the mathematics covered in this book.